apache/camel-website/content/blog/2021/02/Camel38-Whatsnew/index.md

 This can be used to better diagnose and find where your Camel applications may be slow to startup, for example due to a misbehaving component or custom user code.

 The screenshot below shows a recording that has captured a Camel application that takes about 3 seconds to startup.
-Its a very tiny application so we expected it to be faster.
+It's a very tiny application so we expected it to be faster.

 {{< image "jdk-mission-control.png" "JDK Mission Control" >}}